sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 ![Total sales by each product category bar.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Total%20sales%20by%20each%20product%20category%20bar.jpeg?raw=true)

+### Insights:

+- Smartphone is most selling product category on flipkart.
+Its total sales are 499742 which covers up to 54.5% of total sales.

+- The laptop is the least sold category on Flipkart.
+Its total sales are 24176 which cover 2.63% of total sales

+- Water purifier, Washing machine, television have similar numbers of sales.

 ### 6. What are the most popular brands and what do they sell?

 ![Most popular brands.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Most%20popular%20brands.jpeg?raw=true)

 ![pivot table.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/pivot_table_showing_top_selling_brands_with_product_categories.png?raw=true)

+### Insights:

+- Samsung, realme and poco are top three most popular while motorola, vivo and kent are least popular brands.

+- Samsung also have more product categories than others like:- air conditioner, refrigerator, smartphones, television and washing machine.

 ### 7. What are the top 10 most-sold & least-sold products?